Was working along yesterday, put a file into Dropbox and went to get the link and…

 Shortly after that I noticed a weird thing that started to happen.

 I would be happily typing along in some application and the application would move to the background.
 Click on the app or use the command keys to move the app back to the front…and it would happen again.

 One day I was typing merrily along and it happened…again.
 However, this time I noticed the Google Drive Icon in the menu bar flash at the same time the foreground app moved to the background!

 Sure enough that was the problem.
 Set Google Drive to ‘pause’.

 John Gruber recommended this application for the iPhone.
 I picked it up and loved it.
 Check out this story from Lifehacker.

 ‘The Loop’ is powered by something called ‘Glide’ from ‘Glide Creations’.
-I guess I’m just confused as I thought this was something that was released but the web site doesn’t seem to indicate that’s the case.
+I guess I’m just confused as I thought this was something that was released but the web site doesn’t seem to indicate that’s not the case.

 Came home to my personal machine showing this on screen: